Liquid has just spilled on your computer or device. Stop! Take a deep breath. The next steps you take are critically important…

-- Lay the computer on paper towels to get as much liquid as possible to drip out.
+- Lay the computer or device on paper towels to get as much liquid as possible to drip out.
 If it’s a notebook, “tent” the computer upside down over a cloth towel or paper towels.

 - Don’t use a hair dryer on it (even at a low setting a hair dryer will damage sensitive components).